-Getting rid of belly fat at times seems impossible.
-But don’t fret!
-We have some tips and tricks that will lead you in the right direction.
-Some of the top experts suggest that focusing on your goal and following these tips will result in reducing your waistline.
-You can get rid of your belly fat!
+Getting rid of belly fat can seem impossible at times.
+But don’t be concerned!
+We have a few pointers that will get you started in the right direction.
+According to some of the top experts, focusing on your goal and following these tips will help you lose weight.
+It’s definitely possible to rid your belly fat!

-The definition of belly fat might sound obvious—it’s clearly the fat that sits around your middle, right?
-Well, not quite.
-While belly fat (also known as visceral fat) does indeed reside around your midsection, it goes deeper than just below the skin, padding your intestines and other vital organs.
+The definition of belly fat may seem self-evident—after all, it’s the fat that sits around your midsection, right?
+That’s not entirely true.
+While belly fat (also known as visceral fat) is found around the midsection, it extends deeper than the skin to cushion your intestines and other vital organs.

-The reason it’s different than other forms of fat, is because it’s more metabolically active—it gets into the blood stream faster than the stuff under your skin.
-Belly fat has a bad influence on blood cholesterol and blood sugar, and all the metabolic diseases.
-So with belly fat also comes a heightened risk of those metabolic diseases, like diabetes.
+It differs from other types of fat because it is more metabolically active—it enters the bloodstream faster than the fat beneath your skin.
+Belly fat has a negative impact on blood cholesterol and sugar levels, as well as all metabolic diseases.
+As a result, belly fat raises the risk of metabolic diseases such as diabetes.

 What does belly fat do to your body?

-Belly fat doesn’t just sit there; it can have negative impacts on almost every organ in your body through the productions of excess hormones and chemicals.
-Having too much visceral fat can put you at risk for many other health issues such as cardiovascular disease, Type 2 diabetes and colorectal cancer.
+Belly fat doesn’t just sit there; it can cause problems for almost every organ in your body by producing too many hormones and chemicals.
+Having too much visceral fat puts you at risk for a variety of other health problems, including heart disease, Type 2 diabetes, and colorectal cancer.

 How do you know if you have too much belly fat?

-Measuring yourself at home is an easy way to determine if you have too much belly fat.
-Wrap a measuring tape and wrap it around your bare stomach, directly above your hip bone.
-The tape should be snug but not too tight.
-Something to keep in mind: It normal to carry some weight around your middle.
-A normal waist circumference is less than 40 inches for men and 36 inches for women.
-There are a few things you can do if you want to trim it down.
+Measuring yourself at home is an easy way to see if you have too much belly fat.
+Wrap a measuring tape around your bare stomach, directly above the hip bone.
+It’s important that the tape is snug but not too tight.
+(3) Keep in mind that it’s normal to carry some weight around your midsection.
+For men, a normal waist circumference is less than 40 inches, and for women, it is less than 36 inches.
+If you want to slim it down, there are a few options.
+(2)

 Why you should lift weights to lose belly fat

-You can’t spot reduce.
-In other words, you can’t tell your body where to lose fat.
-When it comes to losing belly fat, your mind may immediately think of doing dozens of crunches or spending hours on a cardio machine.
-And while these moves may help you burn calories, they’re not the most effective method of burning body fat.
-In fact, you’ll want to hit the weight room and grab some dumbbells or a barbell.
-The idea of spot targeting your midsection is just a myth.
+It’s impossible to spot-reduce.
+To put it another way, you can’t tell your body where it should lose weight.
+When it comes to losing belly fat, you might think of doing dozens of crunches or spending hours on the treadmill.
+While these exercises may help you burn calories, they aren’t the most efficient way to lose weight.
+In fact, you should head to the gym and pick up some dumbbells or a barbell.
+The concept of focusing on your midsection is a myth.

-If you are looking to get rid of fat, specifically on your midsection, seriously remember that you can’t control where your body loses fat.
-When you lose weight, it’s up to your genetics to determine where on your body you lose fat.
-So to lose belly fat, you have to lose body fat overall.
+If you want to lose weight, especially around your midsection, keep in mind that you have no control over where your body loses fat.
+It’s up to your genetics to determine where you lose weight when you lose weight.
+So, in order to lose belly fat, you must reduce your overall body fat.
+(3)

-To do this, consider the five cornerstones to any successful fat-loss program: increasing non-exercise activity thermogenesis, or NEAT (the activity you do outside of the gym), weightlifting three days a week, implementing HIIT one to two days a week, getting enough sleep (seven to eight hours a night), and eating in a healthy calorie deficit.
-If you’re curious why hours of cardio aren’t on the list, that’s no accident.
+Consider the five key aspects of any successful fat-loss program: increasing NEAT (non-exercise activity thermogenesis), weightlifting three days a week, HIIT one to two days a week, getting enough sleep (seven to eight hours a night), and eating in a healthy calorie deficit.
+It’s not by chance that hours of cardio aren’t included on the list.
+(5)

-You may not think barbell squats or deadlifts will have any impact on your midsection, but you’d be wrong.
-Lifting weights has been shown to do a few phenomenal things to improve body composition.
-Weightlifting helps increase your muscle mass, and more muscle mass is one of the only proven ways to boost your metabolism.
-This is because muscle burns more calories at rest than fat does, so more muscle mass means a higher resting metabolic rate.
-A higher resting metabolic rate means burning more calories, and therefore more fat, at rest.
+You may believe that barbell squats and deadlifts have no effect on your midsection, but you are mistaken.
+Lifting weights has been shown to improve body composition in a variety of ways.
+Weightlifting helps you gain muscle mass, which is one of the only proven ways to speed up your metabolism.
+This is due to the fact that muscle burns more calories at rest than fat, so having more muscle mass means having a higher resting metabolic rate.
+At rest, a higher resting metabolic rate means you’re burning more calories and, as a result, more fat.
+(4)

-A daily run or Spin class is great for your heart, but cardio workouts alone won’t do much for your waist.
-You need to do a combination of weights and cardiovascular training.
-Strength training increases muscle mass, which sets your body up to burn more fat.
+Cardio workouts, such as a daily run or a Spin class, are great for your heart, but they won’t do much for your waistline.
+You should combine weightlifting and cardiovascular exercise.
+Strength training boosts muscle mass, allowing your body to burn fat more efficiently.

-Muscle burns more calories than fat, and therefore you naturally burn more calories throughout the day.
-Experts suggest that you do 250 minutes of moderate-intensity exercise or 125 minutes of high-intensity exercise a week.
+Muscle burns more calories than fat, so having more muscle will help you burn more calories throughout the day.
+Experts suggest that you do 250 minutes of moderate-intensity exercise or 125 minutes of high-intensity exercise per week.
+(4)

-Strength training is the way to go, as it builds muscle.
-When you build muscle, you tend to replace fat with that muscle.
+Strength training, which builds muscle, is the way to go.
+When you gain muscle, you tend to lose fat and replace it with muscle.

 Continue to challenge your muscles by lifting heavier weights to gain more fat-burning muscle.
-If you’ve been working out regularly, increase your weight by roughly 10% for a few moves each workout.
-For example, if you do 8 exercises, choose 2 exercises and increase those weights while the others stay the same (if you’ve been using 10-pound weights, go up to 12).
-The following week, choose 2 more exercises and increase the weight for those.
-Continue this process until you’ve upped the weight for all 8 moves.
-Then start again, going up 10% more for 2 more exercises at a time.
-Note: if upping the weight ever compromises your form, go back to the previous load until you’re strong enough to do all reps with good form.
+If you’ve been exercising regularly, gradually increase your weight by 10% for a few moves each workout.
+If you do eight exercises, for example, choose two and increase the weights on those two while keeping the others the same (if you’ve been using 10-pound weights, go up to 12).
+Choose two more exercises the following week and increase the weight for those.
+Carry on in this manner until you’ve increased the weight for each of the eight moves.
+Then begin again, increasing by 10% for two more exercises at a time.
+(7)

 Ramp up your workouts

-To get rid of stubborn belly fat, you have to ramp up your workouts.
-Experts find that people who completed a high-intensity workout regimen lost more belly fat than those who followed a low-intensity plan.
-They also find that the low-intensity exercisers experienced no significant changes at all.
-You need to exercise at full intensity because the end goal is to burn more calories, and high intensity exercise does just that.
-High intensity workouts mean you’re going all out for as long as you can.
-If this sounds intimidating, think of it this way: you’ll burn more calories in less time.
+You must increase your workouts to lose stubborn belly fat.
+People who followed a high-intensity workout plan lost more belly fat than those who followed a low-intensity plan, according to experts.
+(8) They also discovered that low-intensity exercisers had no significant changes.
+You must exercise at maximum intensity because the ultimate goal is to burn more calories, which high intensity exercise accomplishes.
+High-intensity workouts imply that you push yourself to the limit for as long as you can.
+If this seems daunting, consider this: you will burn more calories in less time.

-Exercise is one of the best things you can do to increase your chances of living a long, healthy life and avoiding disease.
+One of the best things you can do to improve your chances of living a long, healthy life and avoiding disease is to exercise.

 Eat all fats in moderation – even the healthy ones

-The body doesn’t react to all fats in the same way.
-Research correlates high intake of saturated fat (think meat and dairy) to increased visceral fat.
-On the other hand, monounsaturated fats (think olive oil and avocados) and specific types of polyunsaturated fats (mainly omega-3s, found in walnuts, sunflower seeds, and fatty fish like salmon) have anti-inflammatory effects in the body, and if eaten in proper portions may do your body good.
-Just enjoy them in moderation.
+The body does not react the same way to all fats.
+High saturated fat intake (meat and dairy) has been linked to increased visceral fat in studies.
+Monounsaturated fats, like olive oil and avocados, and specific types of polyunsaturated fats (mainly omega-3s, found in walnuts, sunflower seeds, and fatty fish like salmon) on the other hand, have anti-inflammatory properties in the body and, if consumed in appropriate amounts, may benefit your health.
+Just remember to eat them in moderation.
+(9)

-Foods with added sugars are bad for your health.
-Eating a lot of these types of food can cause weight gain.
+Sugar-added foods are bad for your health.
+Consuming a lot of these foods can lead to weight gain.

-Sugar is known to increase fat building up around your abdomen and liver.
+Sugar is known to cause fat to accumulate around the abdomen and liver.
+(11)

-Sugar is half glucose and half fructose.
-When you eat a lot of added sugar, the liver gets overloaded with fructose and is forced to turn it into fat.
+Half of sugar is glucose and half is fructose.
+When you consume a lot of added sugar, your liver becomes overburdened with fructose and must convert it to fat.

-Try minimizing the amount of sugar in your diet and consider completely eliminating sugary drinks.
-This includes sugar-sweetened beverages, sugary sodas, fruit juices, and various high sugar sports drinks.
+Reduce the amount of sugar in your diet and consider eliminating sugary drinks entirely.
+Sugar-sweetened beverages, sugary sodas, fruit juices, and various high-sugar sports drinks fall into this category.

-Read the labels to make sure products do not contain refined sugars.
-Even foods marketed as health foods can contain significant amounts of sugar.
+Check the labels to ensure that the products you’re buying don’t contain refined sugars.
+Even foods marketed as “health foods” can have a lot of sugar in them.

-Keep in mind that none of this applies to whole fruit, which are extremely healthy and have plenty of fiber that mitigates the negative effects of fructose.
+Remember that none of this applies to whole fruit, which are extremely healthy and contain a lot of fiber, which helps to offset the negative effects of fructose.

-If weight loss is your goal, adding protein may be the single most effective change you can make to your diet.
+If you want to lose weight, adding protein to your diet may be the most effective change you can make.

-Protein may be particularly effective in reducing abdominal fat.
-Studies show that people who ate more and better protein had much less abdominal fat.
-They also indicate that protein was linked to a significantly reduced chance of abdominal fat gain in women over the course of five years, according to the findings.
+Protein may be especially helpful in reducing belly fat.
+People who ate more and better protein had significantly less abdominal fat, according to studies.
+Protein was also linked to a significantly lower risk of abdominal fat gain in women over the course of five years, according to the findings.
 (13)

-Try increasing your intake of high protein foods such as whole eggs, fish, legumes, nuts, meat, and dairy products.
-These are the best protein sources for your diet.
+Increase your protein intake by eating more whole eggs, fish, legumes, nuts, meat, and dairy products.
+For your diet, these are the best protein sources.

-If you struggle with getting enough protein in your diet, a quality protein supplement, like whey protein, is a healthy and convenient way to boost your total intake.
-You can find plenty of protein powder options online.
+If you’re having trouble getting enough protein in your diet, a high-quality protein supplement, such as whey protein, is a healthy and convenient way to get more.
+Protein powder can be found in a variety of forms on the internet.

 Eat fewer carbohydrates